 - Carry out project recovery

-Examples of requirements specifications, reports, briefs, instructions and concepts may be viewed here.
-Below is an example of a video presentation of the first stage of developing a module system.
+Examples of requirements specifications, reports, briefs, instructions and concepts may be viewed below.

 In every case we believe that projecting is worth paying for.
 First of all, this job is carried out by the most experienced specialists in the company, who no longer make the mistakes that trainees make.
 Secondly, investing in the architecture of software is always profitable, since it significantly reduces the number of problems encountered at future stages of work.